bdaisley/LX3CA1/README.md

-# California field study on patty- and spray-based LX3 suppelementation in honey bees
+## California field study on patty- and spray-based LX3 suppelementation in honey bees

-This code is related to a manuscript currently under review.
+This supplementary code is related to a manuscript currently under review.
 Public access will be granted upon manuscript acceptance for publication.

-# Figures
+### Figures
 Code used to generated each figure is provided in a separate file for clarity.
 If running in a singular script format, ensure scripts are run in order (e.g. Fig1, Fig2, Fig3, etc) to prevent errors.

-# Custom scripts for assigning denovo taxonomy to sequences derived from unclassified microbial dark matter
+### Custom scripts for assigning denovo taxonomy to sequences derived from unclassified microbial dark matter
 "custom_tax_script.sh" and "custom_tax_script_Rscript.R" should both be saved in the same directory, along with two necessary files: 1) ASV count table generated from DADA2 pipeline, and 2) Fasta file of ASV sequences (names should match rownames of ASV count table).
 See example files for formatting reference.

 Ensure permissions are granted to both files (e.g. chmod +x custom_tax_script.sh | custom_tax_script_Rscript.R) and that you set the database locations in the "custom_tax_script.sh" file before starting.